spotadev/next-id-twitter-wallet/README.md

 ### By email

-You can contact John by email:
+You can contact JD by email:

   zzzzjohn.charles.dickerson@gmail.com